 Free lunch and beer on Fridays can only take you so far when it comes to engagement.

-In Officevibe, our pulse surveys measure ten different drivers of engagement, happiness being one of them.
+In Officevibe, our pulse survey tool measures ten different drivers of engagement, happiness being one of them.

 This is a significant difference between us and our competitors.